greole/ginkgo-wiki/Introduction-to-CPP-template-metaprogramming.md

 particular combinations of template parameters, sometimes it is useful to have a separate implementation for an entire class of template parameters.
-For example, the `default_delete` and `unique_ptr` templates implemented at the beginning of this tutorial and used in `uniqe_ptr` does not work well for C++ variable size arrays, since `delete` will be called instead of `delete[]` when deallocating memory.
-It is possible to create a specialization for each kind of variable size array separately (e.g. `int[]`, `float[]`, `double[]`), but this would lead to a large amount of code duplication, and it would never be possible to cover all cases.
+For example, the `default_delete` and `unique_ptr` templates implemented at the beginning of this tutorial and used in `uniqe_ptr` do not work well for variable size arrays, since `delete` will be called instead of `delete[]` when deallocating memory.
+It is possible to create a specialization for each type of variable size array separately (e.g. `int[]`, `float[]`, `double[]`), but this would lead to a large amount of code duplication, and it would never be possible to cover all cases.

 For this reason, C++ also allows "partial" (explicit) specializations which can be used to provide an alternative implementation for an entire class of template arguments.
-Partial specializations are created in the same way as full specializations, but the template parameter list does not have to be empty.
+Partial specializations are defined in the same way as full specializations, but the template parameter list does not have to be empty, but are used to provide "wildcards" in the argument list of the specialization.
-Parameters used in that list are never specified when instantiating the template, but should instead appear in the list of template arguments after the identifier.
+Thus, parameters used in that list are never specified when instantiating the template, but only appear in the list of template arguments after the identifier.
 The compiler has to be able to automatically deduce their substitutions from the template arguments (in the same way as with function template arguments) in order for the specialization to be valid.